In yesterday’s post I discussed the important and timely work of the Yale philosopher Jason Stanley How Propaganda Works.

 Stanley also touched on a connected problem in his recent New York Times piece “Democracy and the Demagogue.”
-In it Stanley wonders why the old rules of at least appearing to be civil in political discussions no longer apply.
-For example, racists politicians used to disguise their racism with phrases like “welfare queen,” “young buck” or “welfare recipient.”
-But now we’ve seen racist language in the mainstream and candidates for the American presidency are being rewarded for it.
-Liberal democratic rhetoric no longer unites but divides citizens; it is explicitly undemocratic.
-Given that there once was a facade of equal respect governing political language, Stanley wants to know: 1) what changed the situation, and 2) what risks are involved for democracy given this change?
+Stanley wonders why the old rules of at least appearing to be civil in political discussions no longer apply.
+For example, racists politicians used to disguise their racism with phrases like “welfare queen,” or “young buck.”
+But now we’ve seen racist language in the mainstream and candidates for the American presidency are rewarded for it.
+Liberal democratic rhetoric no longer unites, but divides citizens; it is explicitly undemocratic.
+Given that there once was a facade of equal respect governing political language, Stanley wants to know: 1) what changed this situation and 2) what risks do these changes pose for democracy?

 by standing for division and conflict without apology.
 Such a candidate might openly side with Christians over Muslims or atheists, or native-born Americans over immigrants, or whites over blacks, or the rich over the poor.
 In short, one could signal honesty by openly and explicitly rejecting what are presumed to be sacrosanct political values.

 The desire for politicians who are sincere explains the appeal of politicians who won’t compromise.
 But democracy is built on compromise, “It requires giving equal weight to values that one does not share.
 But too often, commitment to this principle appears weak

 —a failure to stand by one’s principles.”
 Voters concerned with authenticity forget:

 that commitment to the common interest is a strength, not a weakness.
 Such a commitment requires more strength, not less, than commitment to almost any other value one can imagine (including for example the values of one’s particular religion).
 It is much easier to declare that one’s own interests are all that matters.
 Giving equal weight to a very different perspective requires considerably more strength than simply ignoring it.